Why Some Communications Work and Others Don’t

 But when we examine the concept of senders and receivers in communication, we reveal how project teams undermine their own changes by communicating the wrong messages through the wrong people.
 We also reveal who employees really want to hear from, and how to make these communications work.

-The Sender-Receiver Concept
+Sender-Receiver Concept in Communication

 In change management, every change can be viewed from the perspective of a sender and a receiver.
 A sender is anyone providing information about the change.
 A receiver is anyone getting information about the change.

 Senders and receivers often don't participate in a true dialogue at the onset of a change.
 They talk right past one another.
 What a sender says and what a receiver hears are typically two very different messages.
 Imagine a people manager who sits down with an employee to discuss a major organizational restructuring project.
 The manager shares the information in an enthusiastic and positive way.
-She covers all the key messages, including the business reasons for change, the risk of not changing, and the urgency around changing the structure for competitive reasons.
+She communicates all the key messages, including the business reasons for change, the risk of not changing, and the urgency around changing the structure for competitive reasons.
 The people manager may even emphasize that this is a challenging and exciting time.
 However, when the employee discusses this change at home over dinner, the key messages to their family are often, “I may not have a job” and “The company is having trouble.”

 The people manager may spend 95% of the conversation talking about the business and 5% talking about the implications to the employee.
 But at home, those percentages flip.
 Much of the key business information communicated by the people manager to the impacted employee in this first conversation goes unheard.
 Why?
 The message is overshadowed by the employee's concerns about job security and fear of change.